treangenlab/bronko/README.md

 ## Issues
+bronko is still in early versions and we welcome any feedback.
 If you run into any issues, please email Ryan Doughty at rdd4@rice.edu or raise an issue on github